theiari/SinceroSSI/README.md

 ## Introduction

-Sincero is aimed at [describe purpose and target audience].
-It enables users to [list main functionalities], focusing on performance, scalability, and ease of use.
+Sincero is aimed at [describe purpose and target audience(TODO)].
+It enables users to [list main functionalities(TODO)], focusing on performance, scalability, and ease of use.

 ## Features